cfpb/regtech-data-validator/README.md

-# An Alternative SBLAR Parser POC
+# RegTech Data Validator

-This is a POC for a SBLAR file parser and validator which makes use of Pandera.
+This is a RegTech submission data parser and validator which makes use of Pandera.
 You can read about Pandera schemas [here](https://pandera.readthedocs.io/en/stable/dataframe_schemas.html).

 ## Dev Container Setup